Lake Ptolemy: Hydrology

 The lake was nourished by runoff from the Ennedi, Erdi Ma and part of the Kufrah Depression, as well as groundwater; at least one site of the lake floor shows evidence of the release of pressurized water and evidence of higher groundwater levels is widespread in the eastern Sahara.
 The catchment of the lake covers a surface area of 78000 km2, with later estimates of 128802 km2.

 This runoff reached the lake through various wadis, many of which entered Lake Ptolemy from the north, such as Wadi Fesh-Fesh.
-The Ennedi was critical for the water balance of lake.
+The Ennedi was critical for the water balance of lake, with three tributaries joining it from there.
 To the northwest the Lake Ptolemy drainage system was bordered by areas that drained north, while to the northeast drainage was northeastward.
 Unlike Lake Chad/Lake Megachad, Lake Ptolemy was not nourished by rivers from the humid and semi-humid tropics, but solely from regional catchments.

 The presence of Asphataria indicates that Lake Ptolemy was a freshwater lake especially close to its inflows, although with occasional brackish phases.
 Precipitation at the time was about 300 mm per year.

 At a water level of 550 m Lake Ptolemy would have been connected with a paleodrainage system belonging to the Abyad Plateau.
 A connection between Lake Ptolemy and Wadi Howar which drains to the Nile is possible. but not proven.
 At water levels of 577–583 m Lake Ptolemy would overflow into Wadi Arid.